Table of Contents

 For instance, a researcher conducting a survey would be interested in learning more about the prevalence of risky behaviors among young adults as well as the social factors that influence these risky behaviors' propensity for and frequency.
 Let us now explore the common challenges with regard to data collection.

-There are some prevalent challenges faced while collecting data, let us explore a few of them to understand them better and avoid them.
+Some prevalent challenges are faced while collecting data.
+Let us explore a few of them to better understand them and avoid them.

 Data Quality Issues